Abdel Salam Haroun

-Abdel Salam Haroun (January 18, 1909- April 16, 1988) is one of the most famous researchers of Arab heritage in the twentieth century.
+ʿAbd al-Salām ibn Muḥammad Hārūn (January 18, 1909- April 16, 1988) is one of the most famous researchers of Arab heritage in the twentieth century.

 Life

-Abdel Salam Mohamed Haroun was born in Alexandria on January 18, 1909, to a family that was very interested in science and culture.
+Abd al-Salam Harun was born in Alexandria on January 18, 1909, to a family that was very interested in science and culture.
 He joined Al-Azhar after completing memorizing the Quran and learning the principles of reading and writing and continued to excel in his studies.
 Until he joined the Dar al-Ulum (House of Science), where he graduated in 1945.

 Works

 Haron published many books such as Matn ibn Shuja’a, Khizanat al-Adab by al-Baghdadi, Kitab Al-Hayawan, Kitab Al-Bayan wa’l-Tabyin, and many other books.

 Honours

-Abdel Salam Harun was awarded the King Faisal International Award in 1981 for his efforts to research heritage books, while elected as a general secretary to the Academy of the Arabic Language in Cairo in 1984.
+Abd al-Salam Harun was awarded the King Faisal International Award in 1981 for his efforts to research heritage books, while elected as a general secretary to the Academy of the Arabic Language in Cairo in 1984.